Poland: Post-war communism

 At the insistence of Joseph Stalin, the Yalta Conference sanctioned the formation of a new provisional pro-Communist coalition government in Moscow, which ignored the Polish government-in-exile based in London.
 This action angered many Poles who considered it a betrayal by the Allies.
 In 1944, Stalin had made guarantees to Churchill and Roosevelt that he would maintain Poland's sovereignty and allow democratic elections to take place.
 However, upon achieving victory in 1945, the elections organised by the occupying Soviet authorities were falsified and were used to provide a veneer of legitimacy for Soviet hegemony over Polish affairs.
 The Soviet Union instituted a new communist government in Poland, analogous to much of the rest of the Eastern Bloc.
 As elsewhere in Communist Europe, the Soviet influence over Poland was met with armed resistance from the outset which continued into the 1950s.

 Despite widespread objections, the new Polish government accepted the Soviet annexation of the pre-war eastern regions of Poland (in particular the cities of Wilno and Lwów) and agreed to the permanent garrisoning of Red Army units on Poland's territory.
 Military alignment within the Warsaw Pact throughout the Cold War came about as a direct result of this change in Poland's political culture.
 In the European scene, it came to characterise the full-fledged integration of Poland into the brotherhood of communist nations.

 The new communist government took control with the adoption of the Small Constitution on 19 February 1947.
 The Polish People's Republic (Polska Rzeczpospolita Ludowa) was officially proclaimed in 1952.
 In 1956, after the death of Bolesław Bierut, the régime of Władysław Gomułka became temporarily more liberal, freeing many people from prison and expanding some personal freedoms.
-Collectivization in the Polish People's Republic failed.
+Collectivisation in the Polish People's Republic failed.
 A similar situation repeated itself in the 1970s under Edward Gierek, but most of the time persecution of anti-communist opposition groups persisted.
 Despite this, Poland was at the time considered to be one of the least oppressive states of the Eastern Bloc.

 Labour turmoil in 1980 led to the formation of the independent trade union "Solidarity" ("Solidarność"), which over time became a political force.
 Despite persecution and imposition of martial law in 1981 by General Wojciech Jaruzelski, it eroded the dominance of the Polish United Workers' Party and by 1989 had triumphed in Poland's first partially free and democratic parliamentary elections since the end of the Second World War.
 Lech Wałęsa, a Solidarity candidate, eventually won the presidency in 1990.
 The Solidarity movement heralded the collapse of communist regimes and parties across Europe.